 It’s about the process…

-I pour it into plaster molds, one by one, watching the flow fill every curve, every negative space that will become a bowl, a cup, a vessel.
+I make plaster molds from a form which I either throw on the wheel or carve out of plaster.
+I pour my slip into the plaster molds, one by one, watching it fill the negative space that will again become a bowl, a cup, a vessel.

 Then I wait.

 I pour the excess slip back out.
 What remains is a hollow skin, soft and smooth.
-It will dry.
-Be trimmed.
-Cleaned.
-What was once liquid becomes a quiet shape, waiting for next steps.
+It will dry, be trimmed, the edge smoothed with a sponge.
+What was once liquid becomes a quiet shape, waiting for next steps, the firings.

 Every piece I make passes through this rhythm.
-It begins as liquid, becomes form, edges cleaned and smoothed, then undergoes its trials by fire — bisque, glaze, and sometimes an image transfer.
+It begins as liquid, becomes form, edges cleaned and smoothed, then undergoes its trials by fire: bisque, glaze, and sometimes an image application (a third firing).

 But it’s in these first moments of focused, repetitive motion where the heart of the work takes shape.
 And where my heart rests.